zhi-neng-ma-hua/StrokeGuardianAI/README.md

 <!-- ——— 1-line abstract ——— -->
 <p align="center">
-  <em>An edge-to-cloud system that transforms everyday movements into standardised, traceable rehabilitation metrics—empowering clinicians with data-driven decisions and researchers with an end-to-end, high-fidelity data loop.</em>
+  An edge-to-cloud system that transforms everyday movements into standardised, traceable rehabilitation metrics—empowering clinicians with data-driven decisions and researchers with an end-to-end, high-fidelity data loop.
 </p>